ppalepu/assignment/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Please refer to the simple python function created in the same repo (getvalue.py) to achive the above requirement using dictionary data structure.

-def get_value(object : dict,key : str) -> str :
-    val=object
-    for i in key.split('/'):
-     if i!='' :
-       try:
-         val=val[i]
-       except KeyError: # this catch is for wrong key strings val="Unknown key string"
-         break
-       except TypeError as e: # this catch is for wrong/unexpected objects if str(e)=="string indices must be integers" :
-          val="Unexpected object"
-         break
-       except: # this is for rest all unknown errors val="Error"
-         print("Unknown Error")
-         break
-     else: # this is for keys having extra backslash at the end val="wrong key standards"
-    return val

 some edge cases that i can think of :